How We Grow Your Food

-We know that your food affects your body, your mood, your health and it is so important to get it right.
-As an organic farm and one that is committed to reducing our carbon footprint (yes it can be done with meat!) we are so proud to offer you the healthiest, nutrient dense, ecologically friendly food that you can find!
+We know that your food affects your body, your mood, your health, the environment and it is so important to get it right.
+As an organic farm and one that is committed to reducing our carbon footprint (yes it can be done with meat!) we are so proud to offer you the healthiest, nutrient dense, ethical and ecologically friendly food that you can find!
 All this while knowing that your purchases help our local and international community!

 We purchase our chicks from a hatchery only 1/2 hr away.
 This is crucial because as day olds you want to make sure they are as stress free as possible.
 We bring them home in our van and put them straight away in a warm room that is at least 28C.
 There they have clean water and certified organic feed.
 In about two weeks they are then taken to our hoop house.
 This is a much bigger space that is half indoors, half outdoors.
 We let the chickens grow out their feathers for another couple weeks in the hoop house.
 All the while they are eating certified organic feed.
 Finally we can put them out on pasture!
 This can vary depending on the time of year.
 In the middle of the summer we can put them out at 2 weeks, in the spring they are closer to a month old.
 On pasture they are in a large enclosure that is called a chicken tractor.
 It is a safe space where the chickens live outside with access to shelter from the elements, water and certified organic feed.
 They also will be scratching for bugs, worms and grass.

 We bring the chickens along the grass so that every day they have a fresh place to live and fresh grass to eat.
 We also bring the chicken tractors behind our goats so that they eat the bugs that have started to gather in the goat manure.
 The chickens will eat much closer to the ground then goats and so they would very well to come behind the goats on pasture.
 At approximately eight weeks we bring them to a butcher only 1/2 hr away which is again, very important to minimize stress.